A reader writes…

 I carry two sets.
 They heat up fast, and the rollers contain ridges that grip the hair well.
 The volume that I get from these seem to last all day, and they give a nice shine.

-Note: I don’t recommend velvet covered rollers (as per the image on the left).
+Note: I don’t recommend velvet covered rollers (as per the image on the right).
 They seem to make my hair frizzy and the curl would drop out halfway through my video shoots, leaving me with flat, fuzzy hair.
 I have heard similar complaints from others about this type of roller too.

 The videos below (from my travel vlog channel) gives an example of the kind of volume, wave and shine that I usually get with the Studio 35 Beauty travel roller range.
 In these videos, I’m on the road exploring Phoenix, Arizona in the middle of summer.
 If you have ever been there, you will know how incredibly hot it can be in the desert!